Zero Carbon Yorkshire’s Transport Group has been reformed, to help ZCY pursue the decarbonisation of transport in Yorkshire.

-In January 2018, the Committee for Climate Change confirmed its recommendation that transport emissions are reduced by 44% from current levels by 2030.
+In January 2018, the Committee for Climate Change confirmed its recommendation that transport emissions be reduced by 44% from current levels by 2030.

-In April 2018, Transport for the North became England’s first sub-national transport body.
-It’s Strategic Transport Plan will carry statutory weight in determining investment decisions (e.g. for new road schemes) but it falls woefully short of what’s required to tackle climate change.
+In April 2018, Transport for the North (TfN) became England’s first sub-national transport body.
+Its Strategic Transport Plan will carry statutory weight in determining investment decisions (e.g. for new road schemes) but it falls woefully short of what’s required to tackle climate change.
 Sharp lobbying by transport activists has however pushed TfN into agreeing to produce a decarbonisation strategy, which we await.

-In Summer and Autumn 2018, Transport for the North will also consult on two Strategic Development Corridors, the Southern Pennines and Yorkshire to Scotland.
-Zero Carbon Yorkshire’s Transport Group will be looking at these in detail to ensure they deliver on carbon reduction and air quality.
+In Summer and Autumn 2018, Transport for the North consulted on two Strategic Development Corridors, the Southern Pennines and Yorkshire to Scotland.
+Zero Carbon Yorkshire’s Transport Group will continue to look at these to ensure they deliver on carbon reduction and air quality.

-During 2018 and early 2019, the Government will be developing its Aviation Strategy with one of its core objectives being to “Support Growth while tackling environmental impacts”.
+During 2018 and early 2019, the Government started developing its Aviation Strategy with one of its core objectives being to “Support Growth while tackling environmental impacts”.